East Bengal Ultras

-The East Bengal Ultras ([ˈi:st ˌbenˈɡɔːl ˈʌltrəz]) is the vocal supporters' group of an Indian football club, East Bengal Club, which competes in the ISL—the top tier football league in India.
-The group is also often referred to as the Bangal Brigade since much of its fanbase originates from the East Bengal region.
-Founded in 2013, it was the first Ultras group in Indian football and has been credited with revolutionising the Indian football fan movement.
+The East Bengal Ultras ([ˈi:st ˌbenˈɡɔːl ˈʌltrəz]) is the vocal supporters' group of an Indian football club, East Bengal, which competes in the ISL—the top-tier football league in India.
+The group is also often referred to as the Bangal Brigade since much of its fanbase originates from the eastern region of Bengal.
+Founded in 2013, it was the first ultras group in Indian football and has been credited with revolutionising the fan movement.
 East Bengal Ultras was the first supporters' group in India to organise an on-field pyrotechnics show and the first in South Asia to organise a live chant show, which was named Tunes of Colony, in 2019.
 The group has around 25 chants and slogans.

-East Bengal Ultras is known for making some of the largest unique tifos in Indian football.
+East Bengal Ultras is known for making some of the largest unique tifos and banners in Indian football.
 In the 2019–20 I-League season, it set a record for the biggest tifo—10000 sqft—in Indian football history at that time, breaking the previous record of 7200 sqft which the group had also set.